Renting your home to go traveling is a great way to make your travel dreams come true.

 - Post your home with a faculty newsletter or notice board of a local university or college to find academics on sabbatical.

-- Many neighborhoods have websites for local news, shops and classified.
+- Many neighborhoods have websites for local news, shops, and classified ads.
 Post your listing there.

 - Try Craig's List and Kijiji.
 They have been successful for some people.

 - If you’re not having success or not comfortable managing the process yourself, find a real estate agent to do the job for you.
-Unfortunately, they'll make more from a sale of a house than by renting yours so they are not going to work at it very hard.
+Unfortunately, they'll make more from a sale of a house than by renting yours, so they are not likely to work at it very hard.

-When you've found a prospective tenant, check them out thoroughly.
+When you've found a prospective renter, check them out thoroughly.
 You're going away.
 You don't want any headaches.
-You need financial, business and personal references.
+You need financial, business, and personal references.

 - Do a credit check.
 Read How to Run a Credit Check.

 - Confirm that they are employed and talk with their boss.
 You want to find out how reliable and responsible they are.
 Don't do this by email.
 Chat with them by phone long enough that they start to care about you before you ask the tough questions.
 Leave pauses in the conversation.
 People tend to fill dead air and you may find out more this way.
-You should always ask: if you were the type of person who would rent your home, would you rent it to him/her.
+You should always ask: “if you wanted to rent your home, would you rent it to him/her?”

 - Try to get more than one business reference.
 Personal checks can be valuable too but friends say nice things anyway.
 A second business reference is more valuable.